Antimortine/epet-theory/manuscript/08_conclusion.md

 ## Acknowledgment of Limitations and Open Questions:

-EPET, like any current theory, has limitations: the "hard problem" response remains debatable; mechanistic details (PP-GWT interaction, valence generation) need refinement; more empirical testing is required; the full spectrum of phenomena might not be covered; Buddhist concept interpretations can be discussed.
+EPET, like any current theory, has limitations:

+- The "hard problem" response remains debatable.
+- Mechanistic details (PP-GWT interaction, valence generation) need refinement.
+- More empirical testing is required.
+- The full spectrum of phenomena might not be covered.
+- Buddhist concept interpretations can be discussed.
+- Underspecified PP↔GWT mechanisms: Although EPET posits that precision-weighted prediction errors are broadcast via recurrent loops and phase synchrony, the exact neural implementation—e.g., the cellular circuits mediating precision tagging and the temporal dynamics of global ignition—remains to be empirically detailed.
+- Boundaries of applicability: EPET’s framework assumes human-like hierarchical inference architectures; its applicability to non-human animals with different predictive hierarchies or to artificial systems (e.g., deep learning networks) requires further theoretical adaptation and experimental validation.

 ## Directions for Future Research: